19 Sep 2019 • BLOG - News

 After A/B testing and sending a couple of campaigns, be sure you use ‘Campaign Comparison’ to see which campaigns worked best for your data-set and look to improve future ones!
 By comparing your results with your industry benchmarks you can always have specific goals to aim at and improve your email campaigns over time.

 With all that said, now it’s time to get to work!
-Which of these techniques are you currently practicing and which ones are you looking to implement?
-Tell us on Twitter.
+Share your best performing headings and your most interesting examples with us on Twitter.

 This blog post is an updated version of the post “How To Write The Perfect Subject Line“, published on the Mailjet blog on March 23rd, 2015 by Amir Jirbandey.